Have you been injured in an accident that wasn't your fault?

 If you were injured at work in the last three years and it wasn?t your fault, you may be able to claim compensation.

 Medical negligence (clinical negligence) is the term used when a person is injured due to a GP or other health worker's lack of care.
-Our expert solicitor panel can help you make a claim against the NHS hospital or private clinic.
+If you have been affected by medical negligence, our panel of expert clinical negligence solicitors can help you make a claim against a clinic or NHS trust responsible for Bexhill, including Brighton and Sussex University Hospitals NHS Trust (Royal Sussex County Hospital, Eastern Road, Brighton, East Sussex).

 The lasting impact serious injury has will be acknowledged by solicitors and insurers when working out what a claim is worth.
 By relieving the stress a serious or catastrophic injury puts on an injured claimant and their dependants, a claim enables people to prioritise their recovery and rehabilitation.